goooooouwa/goooooouwa.github.io/_posts/coding/2025-05-21-android-dev-notes-6-navigation-ui.md

 </menu>
 ```

-Alternatively, if your menu was added programmatically via the Activity's `onCreateOptionsMenu()`, for example, you can associate the menu items with destinations by overriding the Activity's `onOptionsItemSelected()` to call `onNavDestinationSelected()`, as shown in the following example:
+**Alternatively**, if your menu was added programmatically via the Activity's `onCreateOptionsMenu()`, for example, you can associate the menu items with destinations by overriding the Activity's `onOptionsItemSelected()` to call `onNavDestinationSelected()`, as shown in the following example:

 ```kotlin
 override fun onOptionsItemSelected(item: MenuItem): Boolean {